 A snow rabbit warily sits in the distance as I snowshoe closer to sneak a better view.
 The rabbit runs away before I get there, and in the meantime, I appreciate nature and all its surroundings.

 Many runners don’t know that the vast majority of snowshoe enthusiasts come to the sport after first pursuing running.
 Questions arise all the time about the transition.
-For example, “I didn’t know you could use snowshoes when snow is skimpy”.
+For example, “I didn’t know you could use snowshoes when snow is skimpy.”
 Or I’ve heard, “You mean you run on those things?”

 To help answer these questions, we reached out to a wide variety of snowshoers.
-They’ve provided ideas to help runners who have yet to don a pair of snowshoes, drink the Kool-Aid, and welcome the addiction of beautiful forests and trails traveled quietly.
+They’ve provided ideas to help runners who have yet to don a pair of snowshoes, drink the Kool-Aid, and welcome to the addiction of beautiful forests and trails traveled quietly.
 In addition, their answers provided a wealth of insights that you can apply now.

-Snowshoeing allows for a cool cross-training option in the winter to those who run, as there are several similarities to running.
+Snowshoeing allows for a fantastic cross-training option in the winter for those who run, as running has several similarities.
 Find the benefits and recommendations of using snowshoeing for cross-training below.

 Just ask ultra runner and snowboarder Wolfgang Sterr.
 He’s an executive chef with Whistler Blackcomb in Canada.
 Sterr, an established runner, says it was an easy transition from running to snowshoeing.
 “I do a lot of snow running here while training.”
 He suggests adopting a running style, starting slow, and investing in a good pair of snowshoes.